 Now you have to decide how you will power your custom shades.
-If you’re building or remodeling, using wired shades is an excellent option, but you’ll need a licensed electrician to install the Lutron power panel.
+Using wired shades is an excellent option if you’re building or remodeling, but you’ll need a licensed electrician to install the Lutron power panel.
 The other option is to purchase a low-voltage adapter for each window which means you’ll need to have a plug nearby for each shade.
-If you’re going to go the wired route, having the electrician hide all your wires and make the setup looks as custom as it deserves is the way to go.
+If you’re going to go the wired route, having the electrician hide all your wires and make the setup looks as custom as it deserves to be is the way to go.

-But if like me, you want to add the shades after your home was built and electricity to each shade isn’t an option, you can choose battery-powered.
-Yes, you can also choose non-motorized cordless manual shades, but that would be like buying a truck without the tow package.
+But if, like me, you want to add the shades after your home was built and electricity to each shade isn’t an option, you can choose battery-powered.
+You can also choose non-motorized cordless manual shades, but that would be like buying a truck without the tow package.
 Sure, you can do it to save a few bucks, but you’ll kick yourself for cheaping out later. 😉

-Throughout the entire customization process, there is a tally going on at the right, showing you your shade design with measurements and options chosen along with the current price for that particular window shade.
+There is a tally going on at the right throughout the customization process, showing you your shade design with measurements and options chosen along with the current price for that particular window shade.

 How much light do you want your shades to allow in?
 I get serious sun through the two windows I’m covering; blackout would be too much, and while sheer would have likely cut out a lot of the glare, I decided to go with translucent.
-Without having a fabric sample in hand, I was largely guessing, but I thought it would allow light in without glare.
+I was largely guessing without a fabric sample in hand, but I thought it would allow light in without glare.

 Here comes the fun part!
 These are the translucent colors available.
-I have a citron colored accent wall breaking up a lot of stark white, a bamboo desk, a blue office chair, a black standing desk chair, and bamboo floors.
+I have a citron-colored accent wall breaking up a lot of stark white, a bamboo desk, a blue office chair, a black standing desk chair, and bamboo floors.
 I wanted something bright and fun, and the blue (Riviera) shade color looked like it would fit the bill.
-I loved that as each option was chosen, the “my shade design” would update so I could see exactly what I was getting.
+I loved that as each option was chosen, the “my shade design” would update to see exactly what I was getting.

-The last thing to decide is how you are going to control your shades.
-If you already have a Lutron Caseta setup in your home, you’ll already have the smart bridge, but if not you can opt to add one to your order for $79.95 (and up, depending on options).
+The last thing to decide is how you will control your shades.
+If you already have a Lutron Caseta set up in your home, you’ll already have the smart bridge, but if not, you can opt to add one to your order for $79.95 (and up, depending on options).
 The smart bridge is necessary if you want to use your phone or a smart assistant to control your shades.
-If that doesn’t appeal to you, then you can just add a remote for $25.
+If that doesn’t appeal to you, you can just add a remote for $25.

 Now you just need to name and save the window you’ve completed.